 - Finds it hard to trust other people

 - Experiences other mental health issues alongside BPD, such as anxiety, depression, eating problems and post-traumatic stress disorder

 Naturally, some people may want others to be aware of their abilities and achievements, and these are not negative traits.

-However, a person with narcissistic personality disorders has thoughts, feelings and behaviors that are very extreme and can cause problems in relating to others.
+However, a person with narcissistic personality disorder has thoughts, feelings and behaviors that are very extreme and can cause problems relating to others.